newhopestar/restaurant_fronend_react/README.md

 ## Read me

-I am confident in your project. you 'll get woderful results from me :) how about chatting with $kypid:live:newhopestar1002 please contact me here
+I am confident in your project. you 'll get woderful results from me :) how about chatting with $kyp for convenient conversation for me>>> live:newhopestar1002 please contact me here

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).